How To Save On Gas?

 Whether you are waiting in a parking lot, in the drive-through at Mcdonald’s, or waiting to pick up your mother for a grocery haul, switch off the engine if you are going to wait longer than 10 seconds.
 You can save up to half a gallon of gas per hour by only switching off the car.

 Please don’t do this at a red light, but if you have a quick start/stop vehicle, you can also practice this tip at the traffic light.

 Another reason people like to idle a car is to warm it up during the winter months.
 This isn’t necessary, especially in modern vehicles, and most cars will warm up as you drive, reducing the gas bill.

 This option is not always possible for everyone, but if you can do something else, like go to the gym or meet a friend for coffee and wait for the traffic to clear up, this can save you on gas.
 The constant acceleration and stopping in rush hour traffic will pump up the fuel bill just as much as your nerves.

 Tip #5: Use Cruise Control On The Long Road

 Cruise control is a great invention that lets you save on gas.
 However, cruise control should be used appropriately; otherwise, it can lead to more fuel consumption.

 Use the cruise control on flat terrains and roads with no steep climbs or hills.
-The highway is a great place to stay in a chosen lane, switch on the cruise control, and cruise to better fuel consumption and efficiency.
+The highway is a great place to stay in a chosen lane, switch on the cruise control, and cruise to fuel consumption and efficiency better.

-On the other hand, cruise control on a pass or road that goes up and down will cause your car to accelerate when going up and brake when going down to stay at the speed you set it at, leading to a higher fuel consumption.
+On the other hand, cruise control on a pass or road that goes up and down will cause your car to accelerate when going up and brake to stay at the speed you set it at, leading to higher fuel consumption.